본문 바로가기 사이드메뉴 바로가기 대메뉴 바로가기

 4 credits

-The course presents fundamental data structures and algorithms frequently used in engineering applications.
+• The course presents fundamental data structures and algorithms frequently used in engineering applications.
 Object oriented programming in C++ is used to teach the concepts.
 Discussed topics include: programming and applications of data structures; stacks, queues, lists, heaps, priority queues, and introduction to binary trees.
 Recursive programming is heavily utilized.
 Fundamental sorting algorithms are examined along with informal efficiency analysis.
+May not be taken for credit in addition to EEO 224.

 Prerequisite: ESE 124